manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 Now, the notation of `<Fragment>` instead of `<React.Fragment>` can be used saving us multiple key strokes.

-Using Babel 7 for transpilitation, we can shorten the notation even further.
+Using Babel 7 for transpilation, we can shorten the notation even further.
 An _empty_ element can created using:

 ```jsx
 <>Fragment in shorthand syntax</>
 ```

 This is a neat and tidy method to reduce the amount of fragments we need to explicitly define by name.
 But be careful: using the shorthand is not possible in loops as empty elements cannot contain any props.
-Elements in a loop require us to define a `key` prop thus forcing us to use `<React.Fragment>` instead in this case.
+Elements in a loop require us to define a `key` prop thus forcing us to use `<React.Fragment>` instead.

 ## Conditional rendering

 Rendering components based on different conditions, **conditional rendering** for short, is a central concept in React.
 As React components are composed of JavaScript functions, objects and classes under the hood, conditions behave just as they would in regular JavaScript.

 A React component renders a **state** of a **user interface** based on its **props** and its current **state**.
-In an ideal situation, free from **side effects**.
+In an ideal situation, this means that the component is free from **side effects**.
 To correctly deal with these different and changing parameters, using the render function to react to different conditions is a powerful feature.
 If my parameter is A, render this; if my parameter is B, render that.
 If I have incoming data in a list, show this data as an HTML list.
 If I do not have any data, show a placeholder instead.

 If this sounds relatively simple, I can assure you, it is.
 But one should still be aware of knowing how to do conditional rendering in JSX.
-The `render()` function of **class components** as well as **stateless functional components** can return a **React element** \(also in form of JSX\), a **string**, a **number,** `null` \(if nothing should be rendered\) or an **array** of these types.
+The `render()` function of **Class components** as well as **Functional components** can return a **React element** \(also in form of JSX\), a **string**, a **number,** `null` \(if nothing should be rendered\) or an **array** of these types.

 There are a few methods of keeping the `render()` method nice and clean which I will explain now.